The History of Three-Day Eventing

 The sport of ‘Eventing’ or ‘Horse Trials’ could be described as an ‘equestrian triathlon’, being the ultimate test of horse and rider.
 Competitors are tested over three phases including dressage, cross country and show jumping.
 The sport is administered by the Federation Equestre Internationale (FEI) and they set the precise rules that competitors are expected to follow at all international events in order to ensure safety and enjoyment for all.

 International events have category titles and levels.
 Category titles include CCI’s and CIC’s.
 A CCI is a three day event, whilst a CIC is a one day event.
 Whilst the CIC can be run in one day many CIC’s are run over a number of days to allow for more entries.
 Both categories of event are open to competitors from an unlimited number of foreign nations as well as the nation that is holding the event.
-The levels of international events are identified by the number of stars next to the category; there are four levels in total.
-A one star (*) is for Novice horses that are just being introduced to International competition.
-A two star (**) is geared for Intermediate horses that have some experience of international competition.
-A three star (***) event is for Advanced horses who have been well tested at International competition.
+The levels of international events are identified by the number of stars next to the category; there are five levels in total.
+A one star (*) is new for 2019 for Novice horses that are just being introduced to International competition.
+A two star (**) is geared for Novice-Intermediate horses that have some experience of international competition.
+A three star (***) event is for Intermediate-Advanced horses who have been competing successfully at BE Intermediate Level.
+A four star (****) event is for Advanced Horses who have been well tested at International Level

-The highest level of competition is the four star (****).
+The highest level of competition is the five star (*****).
 With only five such competitions in the world (Badminton, Burghley, Kentucky, Luhmuhlen and Adelaide) it is the ultimate aim of many riders.

-This year’s Event at Hartpury will include a CCI*, a CCI** and a CIC***.
-The sequence of phases for the CIC will be dressage, followed by show jumping, followed by cross country, run in reverse order of placing, which should promise an exciting climax.
+This year’s Event at Hartpury will include a CCI2*-L, a CCI3*-L and a CCI4*-S. The sequence of phases for the CCI4*-S will be dressage, followed by show jumping, followed by cross country.

 The Dressage Phase